 CVS Pharmacy also strengthened counseling for patients filling their first opioid prescription, helping them to understand the risk of dependence and addiction tied to duration of opioid use, the importance of keeping medications secure in the home, and methods of proper disposal of unused medication.

 Beginning in 2018, our retail pharmacists received new training on medication assisted treatment (MAT), which provides strategies to work with patients, providers and colleagues in providing the most appropriate and compassionate care.

 Additionally, we’re targeting medication misuse through the implementation of enhanced opioid utilization management for our CVS Caremark clients, who represent more than 100 million member lives.
 In line with the Guideline for Prescribing Opioids for Chronic Pain issued by the U.S. Centers for Disease Control and Prevention (CDC), updated standards for CVS Caremark members, unless prior authorization is given, include:

 Seven-day supply limits for acute pain where appropriate

 Immediate release (IR) before extended release (ER) step therapy

-And through our advocacy work, we’ve also been able to offer access to naloxone, the lifesaving opioid overdose-reversal drug, by establishing a standing order or similar protocol at CVS Pharmacy locations in all 50 states.
+And through our advocacy work, we’ve also been able to offer access to naloxone, the lifesaving opioid overdose-reversal drug, by establishing a standing order or similar protocol at CVS Pharmacy locations in all 50 states, the District of Columbia and Puerto Rico.
 This protocol allows patients to obtain naloxone at the pharmacy counter without having to first obtain an individual prescription from a physician.
-We’re raising awareness about this program through in-store signage, enhanced counseling for patients prescribed opioids about the availability of Naloxone and a coupon program for patients without insurance.
+We’re raising awareness about this program through in-store signage, enhanced counseling for patients prescribed opioids about the availability of naloxone and a coupon program for patients without insurance.